kakra/gentoo-cgw/README.md

 Installation
 ------------

-Place the contained file in your file system and source the portage hooks into portage's bashrc.
+Place the contained files in your file system and source the portage hooks into portage's bashrc.
 Then reinstall one of the supported browsers.

-Do not put the wrapper somewhere else then /usr/local/libexec because it currently checks its caller name to prevent looping.
+Do not put the wrapper somewhere else than /usr/local/libexec because it currently checks its caller name to prevent looping.
 This may be fixed later (PRs welcome).